The Beginner’s Guide to green living

 Our journey into green living began in 1998 quite selfishly when we researched the causes of chronic fatigue and inflammation that was plaguing me.

-We discovered that processed foods are hardly fit for human consumption, that crops are pumped with cocktails of chemicals.
+We discovered that processed foods are hardly fit for human consumption, from meat pumped with hormones and antibiotics to crops pumped with cocktails of chemicals.
 They are even genetically modified to accept all those chemicals happily.
-All this along with damaging industrial processes, has a big responsibility in the multiplication of chronic illnesses as well as in environmental pollution.
+All this along with damaging industrial processes has a big responsibility in the multiplication of chronic illnesses as well as in environmental pollution.
 (Yes, we thought conventional food producers were driven by quality and safety and not by profit!
 I know, we were quite naïve and trusting!)
 Furthermore, we realised that we were not helping matters.
 The mass consumerism we are used to is responsible for depleting the planet’s resources fast, polluting, hurting humans, threatening biodiversity and the environment.

 We decided to act and, little by little switched to a sustainable lifestyle so we could reduce our impact on the planet and support ethical industry.
 We believe changing our ways and becoming responsible is important.
 It is a journey where each step builds on the next.
 Our next step is to take you with us on this journey.